top of page

 You can only vote if you have registered to do so.
 There is a general voters registration every ten years, which replaces the previous voters register.

 Before every election, a supplementary voters registration is held for people who didn't register before or need to change their details.
+The last general voters registration was in 2024, so anybody who registered that or following years is good until 2034.

 Voters Registration FAQ